troykyo/dssloopholes.github.io/_pages/about.markdown

 # Expected Outcomes

-By engaging with the Loopholes Game, players can expect to achieve the following outcomes:
+By engaging with the Loopholes game, players can expect to achieve the following outcomes:

 ## Holistic Understanding of Ideal Dataflow
 Through gameplay and strategic decision-making, players develop a comprehensive understanding of the ideal dataflow required to support their circular business model.
 This deep insight enables them to optimize their data management practices and identify opportunities for improvement.